sensapex/umsdk/README.md

 ### Changelog

+#### Version 1.400

+- New API to read ump handedness configuration
+- Bug fixes
+- Maintenance improvements

+#### Older versions

 umsdk is new major development branch that is based on the legacy ump-sdk.
 Main differences are:

-- Support form CMake

 - function names are changed from `ump_foo_bar` to `um_foo_bar` if function is usable for multiple type of Sensapex devices i.e. not only manipulators (uMp).